 It also means that you would have to hide any concerns about the company and support the people that you recruit.
 Furthermore, how much money you make, depends on how much money the people you recruit make.

 At the end of the day, the MLM approach forces you to rely on Youngevity and its products, making you completely dependent on the company.
-As business models go, it is a horrible situation, because you have no more security than at a traditional job.
+As business models go, it is frustrating, because you have no more security than at a traditional job.

 ***This is the point where people who have been indoctrinated into the company and brainwashed into thinking they've spent their money on something valuable chime in: “But corporate America is a pyramid scheme”.
 There's a CEO and he has a group of managers.
 Each manager oversees a few supervisors.
 Supervisors manage the employees…and so on.

-Tim Cook does not stand in an apple store trying to sell iPhones, nor does he personally recruit people to work at the Geinus Bar.
-McDonalds Franchise owners are not allowed to sell other McDonald's Franchises.
+Tim Cook does not stand in an apple store trying to sell iPhones, nor does he personally recruit people to work at the Genius Bar.
+McDonalds Franchise owners are not allowed to sell other McDonald's franchises.